Coronavirus Update:What patients and families need to know

 There also are many other ways for residents to get involved in advocacy, including:

-- American Academy of Pediatrics (AAP) opportunities: Serving as a Program Delegate in the DC Chapter of the AAP Board Meetings and helping coordinate resident involvement in chapter activities; participating in Annual Advocacy Day that attracts residents from across the US to lobby for child-health related issues on Capitol Hill; applying for an AAP internship, a month-long elective spent in AAP’s Federal Affairs office; or attending the Annual Legislative Conference of workshops that culminates in a day lobbying on Capitol Hill
+- American Academy of Pediatrics (AAP) opportunities: Serve as a Program Delegate in the DC Chapter of the AAP and help coordinate resident involvement in chapter activities; apply for an AAP internship, a month-long elective spent in AAP’s Federal Affairs office; or attend the Annual Legislative Conference of workshops that culminates in a day lobbying on Capitol Hill

-- REACH Projects: Residents work with Children's National faculty who have an interest in International Health, are faculty in CHAI, or have leadership positions in the D.C.
-Department of Health and the Maryland Emergency Medical Services for Children.
-An example of a project is the Sickle Cell Disease Transition Education Program.
+- REACH Projects: Residents work with Children's National faculty who have an interest in International Health, are faculty in CHAI, or have leadership positions in the DC Department of Health and the Maryland Emergency Medical Services for Children.